 Our Graduate Profile

-As schools providing an Anabaptist-Mennonite education*, Dock Mennonite Academy recognizes that its graduates are in transition.
-The education process seeks to honor and develop the uniqueness of each student and his/her role within the community where their gifts, talents and learning are applied.
-To this end, a graduate of this educational system is a person who:
+Dock Mennonite Academy provides an Anabaptist-Mennonite education1 and recognizes that its graduates are in transition.
+The educational process seeks to honor and develop the uniqueness of each student within the community, fostering each one’s gifts and talents.
+To this end, a graduate of this educational system is a person who is encouraged to become someone who:

 - exhibits competency in the basic skills and knowledge of the academic disciplines.